 Arriving In Colon, Panama

-We were excited that the next stop on our 26 day cruise was to be Panama.
+We were excited that the next stop on our 26 day cruise with Oceania Cruises was to be Panama.
 Costa Rica and Guatemala provided us with interesting insights into Central America.
 Our 6 hour tour took us along the Panama Canal Atlantic to Pacific and back again!
 We went one way by train along the side of the Panama Canal and returned by bus with a stop at the Gatun Locks.

 We were up early the morning we arrived in Colon, Panama.
 The line up of ships just floating in the bay waiting to enter the Panama Canal was amazing.